- Home

 How targeted therapy works

 The body constantly makes new cells to help us grow, replace worn-out tissue and heal injuries.
 Healthy cells multiply and die in an orderly way.
-Cancer cells are different – they multiply faster and keep growing when they aren’t supposed to.
-This happens because of changes in the genes of the cancer cells (learn more about gene changes).
+Cancer cells are different – they multiply faster and keep growing.
+This happens because of changes in the genes of the cancer cells.

-These gene changes help the cancer cells grow and survive, but they also create features within or on the surface of the cancer cells that can be targeted.
-Each targeted therapy drug acts on a particular feature, which is known as the molecular target or, simply, the target.
-The drug will only be given if the cancer cells have the target.
+These gene changes affect the proteins that allow the cancer cells to grow and survive; they also create features within or on the surface of the cancer cells that can be targeted.
+Each targeted therapy drug acts on a particular feature of the cancer cell.
+Your doctor may call this the “molecular target”.
+The drug will only be given if tests show that the cancer cells have the target.

 Targeted therapy may kill the cancer cells or slow their growth, causing the signs and symptoms of cancer to reduce or disappear.
-The drugs often have to be taken long term but many people continue their usual activities and enjoy a good quality of life.
+These drugs often have to be taken long term, but many people continue their usual activities and enjoy a good quality of life.

 Who can have targeted therapy?

-*The chance of having cancer cells with a suitable target varies depending on the type of cancer.
-This diagram shows a general example but the chance may be much higher or lower depending on the cancer type.
+The chance of having cancer cells with a suitable target for a particular targeted therapy may be much higher or lower depending on the type of cancer.

 How cancer is treated

-Because each cancer is unique, people may have different treatment plans, even if their cancer type is the same.
+Because each cancer is unique, people may have different treatment plans, even if they have the same type of cancer.

 - surgery